International Service Projects

 Students work together with a rural community in need to build a vital piece of infrastructure.
 In the past this has been classrooms, accommodation for teachers, bridges and clean water systems.

-An ideal Leadership Development Opportunity for students
+An ideal Leadership Development Opportunity

 Participants take it in turns to be Student Leaders during the project, taking responsibility for the organisation of the day, briefing their peers, giving an overview of safety and risk management and organising a student rota to help with different chores at camp.
 Students are given feedback by their peers and the adult leaders, and will all receive a personal report after the trip.